 Stockton Springs Community Library’s monthly virtual Story Time for children.

-Starting June 2020, Stockton Springs Community Library is offering a monthly Virtual Story Time for children.
-The live events are broadcast from Mary’s Room via Facebook Live, at 10:00 am EST on the third Saturday, unless otherwise noted.
-The video is saved for later viewing and is available here and on the library’s Facebook Page (look under Live or Video).
+Starting June 2020, Stockton Springs Community Library has been offering a monthly Virtual Story Time for children.
+The virtual event is broadcast from Mary’s Room via Facebook, at 10:00 am EST on the third Saturday, unless otherwise noted.
+The video is saved for later viewing and is available here and on the library’s Facebook Page.
 Each Virtual Story Time lasts about 20 to 30 minutes.
 We’re sure your children and grandchildren will want to watch them over and over again.

 September 19, 2020: Ms. Baldus reads “The Whale’s Song” written by Dyan Sheldon and illustrated by Gary Blythe.
 Kids, learn how to create a cardboard Seashore Wreath and write a Whale’s Song of your own!

 August 15, 2020: Ms. Pikulski reads “If You Decide to Go to the Moon” by Faith McNulty, illustrated by Steven Kellogg.

 And here’s a few more books for children about the moon that are available at our library and at your favorite book store.

 Additional resources about the moon landing and space travel, are online at NASA’s”Kid on the Moon” at https://open.nasa.gov/innovation-space/kid-moon/